screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

   implementation choice.
 In this model StimeStamp is used to compute the interval between acceptance testing of the most recently arrived SN and its Ack.
 The Rtimer (see receive state below) is to be refreshed at the point the lifetime timing of each incoming SN stops.
   Default:       = 0.
-When changed: StimeStamp is set to the current dateTime during the procedures processData or processRendezvous and reset when an Ack packet is sent (see procedure sendAck)}
+  When changed: StimeStamp is set to the current dateTime during the
+                procedures processData or processRendezvous and reset
+                when an Ack packet is sent (see procedure sendAck)}

 {Now we define a send SN space, a series of SNs that correspond in SN space to the pointers in the ISR logical send queue (see Appendix B).}

+Sou,
-Sou, {Purpose:  SN of the oldest unAcked SN.
-If Sou = Sowle then all Data or Rendezvous packets sent have been Acked.
+  {Purpose:  SN of the oldest unAcked SN.
+If Sou = Sowle then all Data
+             or Rendezvous packets sent have been Acked.
   Default:    = arbitrary.
-When changeo: Sou is updated during the procedure processAck as data or Rendezvous packets sent are Acked.
+  When changed: Sou is updated during the procedure processAck as data
+                or Rendezvous packets sent are Acked.
+Sowle,
-Sowle, {Purpose:        SN of the next bit or Rendezvous packet to be sent (output-window-left-£dge).
+  {Purpose:  SN of the next bit or Rendezvous packet to be sent
+             (output-window-left-£dge).
   Default:     = Sou.
-When changed: Sowle is changed in the procedures sendData and sendRendezvous when a Data or Rendezvous packet is Sowre:SN; {Purpose: created.
+  When changed: Sowle is changed in the procedures sendData and
+                sendRendezvous when a Data or Rendezvous packet is created.
+Sowre:SN;
-SN + 1 of "largest SN" the receiver can accept (^utput-window-^ight-^dge).
-Thatis,thereceiverhas
-advertised willingness to receive SN's up to but not including Sowre.
+  {Purpose:     SN + 1 of "largest SN" the receiver can accept (output-window-right-edge).
+That is, the receiver has advertised willingness to receive SN's up to but not including Sowre.
   Sowre is used to determine if Data packets containing data can be sent (see function shouldData), or a Rendezvous packet should be sent (see function shouldRendezvous).
 = Sowle + n, where n is a network or association default.
 Default: When changed: Sowre is updated to Sou + Pwindow in the procedure processAck, to Sowle in the procedure sendData when a E-bit is sent (output window goes zero), and to Sowle plus an offset provided by the EIM in procedure DtStartData.